Counselling and mental health support

 “My counsellor was nice, kind, reliable, made me feel comfortable and helped me during the session.”

-After completing the wellbeing registration form you will be offered a therapeutic consultation with a Senior Wellbeing Practitioner.
+After completing the wellbeing registration form you will be offered a triage appointment with a Senior Wellbeing Practitioner.

 You can have up to six counselling appointments per academic year.
 It will be up to you to choose when you would like to book your appointments.